top of page

 Scale

 Scale is very significant in photography as it helps the viewer understand the actual size of the portrayed subjects, or, if you prefer surrealism, misinterpret the actual sizes of the subjects.
 As discussed, photography is a two-dimensional interpretation of the world, so the sizes of forms are not easily understood.
-In order to help the viewer realize the size of the surroundings, it is a good idea to use a person or an object, the size of which we know, as a reference to compare to its environment.
+To help the viewer realize the size of the surroundings, it is a good idea to use a person or an object, the size of which we know, as a reference to compare to its environment.

 Placing a person in a lanscape scene, helps understand the size of the surroundings